How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for practice: Discussion

-In addition to these empirical insights, our study has several limitations.
-First, the curated dataset used in our analysis reflects an exhaustive search of publicly available RCTs.
-Although it spans diverse therapeutic areas and trial designs, it may not be fully representative of the broader landscape of modern clinical trials.
-Moreover, many of the 574 treatment–outcome comparisons share overlapping covariate information, inducing correlation among data points.
-This concern is mitigated in analyses restricted to primary outcomes (Supplementary Figures 2–3), where our major findings remain unchanged.
-Accordingly, our empirical results should be interpreted as evidence of broad patterns rather than guarantees for any individual study or disease context.
+This study has several limitations.
+First, the curated dataset was assembled from a non-exhaustive search of publicly available RCTs.
+Although it spans multiple therapeutic areas and a wide range of sample sizes and designs, it may not fully represent the entire spectrum of modern clinical trials.
+In addition, many of the 574 treatment-outcome comparisons were derived from the same trials and therefore share baseline covariate information, inducing correlation among observations.
+However, analyses restricted to primary outcomes (Supplementary Figure 2) yielded consistent results.
+Accordingly, our findings should be interpreted as evidence of broad empirical patterns rather than predictions for any specific trial or disease setting.

-Second, we evaluated a focused set of covariate-adjustment methods to facilitate clear and interpretable comparisons; however, additional approaches may yield improved performance under specific conditions.
-For example, overlap weighting has been shown to provide greater stability and efficiency than traditional inverse-probability weighting \citep{li2018balancing}.
-Likewise, hyperparameter tuning or ensemble strategies may further enhance the performance of machine-learning–based estimators \citep{chernozhukov2018double}.
-In practice, however, extensive tuning may be constrained by the prespecification requirements of randomized trials and often necessitates algorithm-specific analytic plans in the study protocol.
+Second, we evaluated a focused set of covariate-adjustment methods to facilitate transparent comparisons.
+However, other approaches may perform better under particular conditions.
+For example, overlap weighting has been shown to improve stability relative to traditional inverse-probability weighting \citep{li2018balancing}. {We additionally evaluated these types of methods and presented the results in the Supplementary Material.} Hyperparameter tuning may enhance the performance of machine-learning-based estimators \citep{chernozhukov2018double}.
+In RCTs, however, such tuning is often constrained by prespecification requirements and the need for reproducible analysis plans.

-Third, we focused on estimating marginal average treatment effects for continuous and binary outcomes.
-While this estimand is central to regulatory and clinical trial practice, many settings require alternative estimands—such as conditional average treatment effects, marginal risk ratios, or survival-based measures—that may interact with covariate adjustment in different ways \citep{hernan2020causal}.
-Extending benchmarking efforts to these estimands would provide a more complete picture of the operating characteristics of adjustment strategies.
+Third, our analysis focused on marginal average treatment effects for continuous and binary outcomes.
+Although this estimand is central to most regulatory and confirmatory trials, alternative estimands, such as conditional average treatment effects, marginal risk ratios, odds ratios, or survival-based measures, may interact with covariate adjustment differently \citep{hernan2020causal}.
+Extending empirical evaluation to these settings would provide a more comprehensive understanding of the operating characteristics of adjustment strategies.